tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Ingestion.md

 8. To remap a field click the ![Demo](./images/remap.png) icon to open the schema.
 Remapping the list is left as a exercise for the participant.

 Once corrected, the mappings should match the screenshot below.
-Once you have verified that the mappings are correct, hit Next.
+Once you have verified that the mappings are correct, click "Next".

     ![Demo](./images/ingestionmapper2.png)

 9. Finally, we are ready to ingest the data.
-Hit 'Ingest'
+Click "Ingest".

     ![Demo](./images/ingestioningest.png)

-10. After a few mins, Adobe Experience Platform will start the workflow of converting the CSV file data to XDM format.
-This process takes a few mins. once completed hit the 'Finish' to complete the workflow.
+10. Adobe Experience Platform will start the workflow of converting the CSV file data to XDM format.
+This process takes a few minutes.
+Once completed, click "Finish" to complete the workflow.

     ![Demo](./images/ingestionfinish.png)

-11. Congratulation !! we have imported an adhoc file into platform.
+11. Congratulations!
+You have imported an adhoc file into Adove Experience Platform.

 <br>